Ja'fari school: Nikah Mut'ah

 Nikaḥ mut'ah (نكاح المتعة)," is a type of marriage used in Twelver Shia Islam, where the duration of the marriage and the dower must be specified and agreed upon in advance.
 It is a private contract made in a verbal or written format.
+In practice, the regulation and recognition of nikāḥ mutʿah have varied across time and place, particularly in modern legal systems where Jaʿfarī courts operate alongside state law, shaping how such contracts are registered or contested.
 A declaration of the intent to marry and an acceptance of the terms are required (as they are in nikah).
 Zaidi Shias, Ismaili Shias, and Sunni Muslims do not practice nikah mut'ah.

 Taqiyah

-In Shia Islam, taqiyah (تقیة DIN/ALA) is a form of religious veil, or a legal dispensation whereby a believing individual can deny his faith or commit otherwise illegal or blasphemous acts, specially while they are in fear or at risk of significant persecution.
+In Shia Islam, taqiyah (تقیة DIN/ALA) is a form of religious veil, or a legal dispensation whereby a believing individual can deny his faith or commit otherwise illegal or blasphemous acts, especially while they are in fear or at risk of significant persecution.
 One source for this understanding comes from al-Kafi.

 This practice was emphasized in Shi'a Islam whereby adherents may conceal their religion when they are under threat, persecution, or compulsion.